British military hospital: History

 Large-scale military hospitals were built in the late Victorian period to serve the expanding garrison towns of Aldershot (the Cambridge Military Hospital, 1875-79 and the Connaught Military Hospital, 1895-98) and Colchester (the Colchester Military Hospital, 1893-98).
 Hospitals on a similar scale were built in the Edwardian period, in London (Queen Alexandra Military Hospital, Millbank, 1903-5) and Portsmouth (Queen Alexandra Military Hospital, Portsdown Hill, 1904-7); these were the last new general military hospitals to be built on the pavilion plan.

+In 1922, as part of a process of rationalisation, the Military Hospitals in Chatham, Cosham and Devonport were closed, with military patients in these districts instead being treated at the nearby naval hospitals (at Gillingham, Haslar and Stonehouse).
+At the same time the opposite process took place in Gibraltar, where the RN Hospital closed down, and naval personnel were transferred to the local Military Hospital.

 Later in the century, during the two world wars several civilian hospitals and county mental asylums were commandeered (or part-commandeered) to serve as military hospitals, as were a number of large houses and other buildings.

+In 1993, following on from the Options for Change review at the end of the Cold War, a decision was taken to cut the number of Defence Services hospitals in the UK from seven to three (one for each Service): Haslar for the Navy, Aldershot for the Army and Wroughton for the RAF.
+The following year, as part of Front Line First, it was announced that the latter two would also close (leaving only Haslar, which would be reconstituted as a tri-service hospital); Aldershot and Wroughton duly closed in 1996.
+Two years later, as part of the 1998 Strategic Defence Review, it was announced that Haslar too would close; subsequently, provision of a specialised military hospital service would be limited to a number of small MOD units established within (civilian) NHS hospitals.

 List of British Military Hospitals

 During the 19th and 20th centuries the British Army operated a large variety of permanent and temporary military hospitals, both at home and overseas, some of which are listed here.